 Bipolar disorder (sometimes still referred to as manic-depressive disorder) is a mood disorder characterized by dramatic variations in mood ranging from depressed to manic.
 Group therapy is an excellent option for individuals who struggle with bipolar disorder.
 You can read more about bipolar disorder here.

 Yet even without going into more detail, we have to agree that first sentence is a lot to take in.
-The great dilemma for someone, including a therapist like myself, who doesn’t organize an understanding of who people are around labels and diagnoses is how to take seriously the very serious problems that come with bipolar disorder without relating to a person with that diagnosis as that diagnosis.
+The great dilemma for someone (including us as therapists) who doesn’t organize an understanding of who people are around labels and diagnoses is how to take seriously the very serious problems that come with bipolar disorder without relating to a person with that diagnosis as that diagnosis.

-What’s more, this perspective makes the mistake of forgetting that none is a collection of disorders or diseases or issues.
-Human beings are complicated creatures capable of all sorts of things, chiefly among them (from my perspective) is growth!
+What’s more, this perspective makes the mistake of forgetting that no one is a collection of disorders or diseases or issues.
+Human beings are complicated creatures capable of all sorts of things, chiefly among them (from our perspective) is growth!

 So, why group therapy and bipolar?